Integrability via geometry: dispersionless differential equations in three and four dimensions: Introduction and main results

-The characteristic condition means that for each solution $u$ and each $\hat\bx\in\hat M_u$, $\Pi(\hat\bx)$ is a coisotropic $2$-plane for the conformal structure $c_F$.
-By nondegeneracy of $c_F$, such $2$-planes can only exist for $2\leq d\leq 4$.
-The condition is vacuous for $d=2$; it means that $\Pi$ is tangent to the null cone of $c_F$ (i.e., degenerate) for $d=3$, or contained in the null cone (i.e., totally isotropic) for $d=4$.
+We refer to Sections~\ref{Sec:1} and~\ref{Sec:2}, or~\cite{KV,KL,Vi}, for discussion of more general PDE systems and their characteristic varieties: in this introduction, we focus on second order scalar PDEs.
+For such PDEs, the characteristic condition means that for each solution $u$ and each $\hat\bx\in\hat M_u$, $\Pi_{\hat\bx}$ is a coisotropic $2$-plane for the conformal structure $c_F$.
+By nondegeneracy of $c_F$, such $2$-planes can only exist for $2\leq d\leq 4$: for $d=2$, the condition is vacuous; for $d=3$, $\Pi_{\hat\bx}$ is then tangent to the null cone of $c_F$ (i.e., degenerate); for $d=4$, $\Pi_{\hat\bx}$ is then contained in the null cone (i.e., totally isotropic).
 In the real case, the characteristic condition further implies that $c_F$ has (up to sign) signature $(2,1)$ for $d=3$ or $(2,2)$ for $d=4$.
 We assume this henceforth.

-For both $d=3$ and $d=4$ the coisotropic $2$-planes at each point $\bx$ form a $1$-dimensional submanifold of the Grassmannian $\op{Gr}_2(T_{\bx}M)$.
-For $d=3$ this submanifold is a rational curve ($\simeq$ projective line) canonically isomorphic to the conic $C_\E\sub\PP(T^*_{\bx}M)$.
-For $d=4$, it is a disjoint union of two rational curves corresponding to the so-called $\a$-planes and $\b$-planes in $C_\E$.
+For both $d=3$ and $d=4$, the coisotropic $2$-planes at each point $\bx\in M$ form a $1$-dimensional submanifold of the grassmannian $\op{Gr}_2(T_{\bx}M)$.
+For $d=3$ this submanifold is a rational curve ($\cong\PP^1$, the projective line) canonically isomorphic to the conic $\chv^\E\sub\PP(T^*_{\bx}M)$.
+For $d=4$, it is a disjoint union of two rational curves, corresponding to the two rulings of the quadric surface $\chv^\E$; the points of the two components are called $\a$-planes and $\b$-planes depending on whether the $2$-planes are self-dual or anti-self-dual.

+If $\Pi$ is coisotropic and is also an immersion, we may thus identify $\hat M_u$ locally with the $\PP^1$-bundle whose fibre over $\bx\in M_u$ consists of all coisotropic $2$-planes for $d=3$ or the $\a$-plane component for $d=4$.
+Under this identification, $\Pi\to \hat M_u$ becomes the tautological bundle of coisotropic $2$-planes.
+Any \emph{Weyl connection} $\nabla$ on $M_u$ (a torsion-free conformal connection on $M$ depending on finitely many derivatives of $u$) induces a connection on $\hat M_u\to M_u$ and hence a horizontal lift of $\Pi$ to distribution $\hat\Pi_\nabla\sub T\hat M_u$.